 Because CBT focuses on active methods of developing coping strategies, one might feel they are not receiving enough emotional support from their therapist.
 CBT is a talking form of therapy, so patients with certain emotional difficulties might feel a lack of emotional containment throughout the process.
 Research shows that empathy is essential for a productive patient-therapist relationship, but the goal-oriented nature of CBT makes it difficult for empathy to be present.
 As a result, the patient may feel a lack of emotional support, which would render the therapy useless.

-Bottom Line: CBT is a helpful form of therapy for some, by working quickly and providing coping strategies to those in need.
-However, CBT may not be effective in tackling people’s various emotional issues.
+Bottom Line: CBT can be a helpful form of therapy for some, by working quickly and providing coping strategies to those in need.
+However, CBT may not be effective in tackling everyone’s various emotional issues.
 What do you think?
 Would you recommend CBT as a form of therapy?